andrewseidl/githook-clang-format/README.md

 Don't use this.

-When set as a repository's pre-commit hook, this script will run [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) on all files in the commit.
+This script will run [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) on all files in a commit when set as a pre-commit hook.
 Proceed with caution.

 ## Warning
 Do not use this on an existing codebase that isn't already in your desired style.
 Doing so will lead to a string a dirty commits where your code changes are intermixed with `clang-format`'s formatting changes.